kenrmayfield/systemctl-alpine/README.md

 For other commands like `start`, `stop`, etc., it translates them to the appropriate `rc-service` commands.

+### Editing and Modification Protection

+When you run `systemctl edit some-service`:

+1. The tool opens the OpenRC service script in an editor (using `$EDITOR`, `vi`, `nano`, or `ed`)
+2. After editing, it adds a modification comment with a timestamp to track changes
+3. If you edit the file again, it updates the timestamp to reflect the most recent edit

+When you run `systemctl enable some-service` on a service that has been manually edited:

+1. The tool detects the modification comment and avoids overwriting your changes
+2. It notifies you that the service has been manually modified
+3. It enables the existing service without converting it again
+4. If you want to force a conversion, you can use the `--force` flag

+This protection ensures that your manual customizations to service scripts are preserved.

 ## Features

 - **Service Conversion**: Converts systemd service files to OpenRC init scripts